coderextreme/Analytic-Assets-Calculator/README.md

 + unlimited graphs in a diagram (but yet no parallel computing)

++ huge amounts of nonexisting markets can be calculated by combining other markets together

 ## D What it can do:
 Give you a chart diagram with the price of oil barrels in gold barren instead of a currency